18F/eng-hiring/_pages/interviews/core-values.md

 - Have you worked directly with customers/clients before?
     - If applicable: Could you speak about a time when you dealt with a particularly difficult client?

-- How have you participated with user-centered design and/or user research?
+- Have you had a chance to participate in user-centered design and/or user research?
     - If yes: Could you speak about a time when business needs or management directives conflicted with executing on a user-centered design approach?
     - If yes: How did you overcome this challenge and what was the resolution?
     - If no: What does user-centered design mean to you?